If you Google “things to do in Portugal,” there's one thing that's guaranteed to show up on just about any list you find: taking a day trip to Sintra.

 Sintra is a town in the foothills of the Sintra Mountains, about an hour northwest of Lisbon.
 The region is hilly, forested, and dotted with fairytale-like palaces and villas – making it a must-see for most visitors to Portugal.

-There are tours you can book that will take you around Sintra for the day (like this one), but I recommend making the trip independently so you can see things at your own pace.
+There are tours you can book that will take you around Sintra for the day (like this one), but I recommend making the trip independently if you can so you can see things at your own pace.

-Read on for all my tips for planning an epic day trip to Sintra!
+Read on for all my tips for planning an epic day trip to Sintra on your own!

 Planning the perfect Sintra day trip